 LVC’s “legacy” program was founded in 1979!
-LVC places adults over 21 years of age (“Volunteers”) in full-time service positions at social-justice organizations across the United States in Baltimore, Minneapolis, Omaha, St. Paul, Washington, D.C., and Wilmington, DE — for one or two years.
+LVC places adults over 21 years of age (“Fellows”) in full-time service positions at organizations across the United States in Baltimore, Minneapolis, and Washington, D.C.— for one or two years.
 Group housing is provided for Volunteers who live together and are encouraged to explore LVC’s core principles: living simply and sustainably in intentional community while serving the cause of peace with justice.
-LVC places emphasis on the foundations of racism, oppression, and privilege in its social justice preparation curriculum; and Volunteers develop broad leadership skills while being placed with food justice, legal aid, environment, housing, immigration, education, health care, and other missions.
-Many Volunteers for the service year are new college grads, while others are mid-career, retired, between jobs, etc. — as the program is open to adults in all phases of life.
+LVC places emphasis on using a liberatory lens in its social justice curriculum; and Fellows develop broad leadership skills while being placed with food justice, legal aid, environment, housing, immigration, education, health care, and other social justice missions.
+Many Fellows for the service year are new college grads, while others are mid-career, retired, between jobs, etc. — as the program is open to adults in all phases of life.
 A small stipend is provided.

 Highlights of the Year-Long program include:

-- Year-long volunteer service in an LVC program city
+- Year-long service in an LVC program city

 - Modest stipend